 If the student does duplicate an exam with another exam of the same subject content, and/or an exam with a college course, RIT will award credit only once.

-The Office of the Registrar evaluates transfer credit for prospective and matriculated RIT students.
-Students thinking about taking liberal arts courses at another college or university will need to consult with an advisor in the Office of Student Services and complete a "Transfer Credit Prior Approval Form" before registering.
-Prospective students can call the Office of Student Services at (585) 475-2444 for questions about acceptable courses for transfer to RIT.
+The Office of the Registrar manages the transfer credit evaluation process for prospective and matriculated RIT students.
+Students thinking about taking courses at another college or university will need to consult with their home department advisor before registering.
+Prospective students can call the Office of Admissions at (585) 475-6631 for questions about acceptable courses for transfer to RIT.

 Experience our career-oriented, technology-infused liberal arts programs firsthand with a personalized visit to campus.
 You’ll meet with an advisor to learn more about what you can do at RIT, and how you can craft an education that and will keep you curious and help you achieve your professional goals—whatever those may be.